By Harold Lerch

 Our son is excellent with animals, a very good amateur trainer.
 We hoped Thor would be a K-9 dog, but he ended up as a family pet.

 Once I had pneumonia and was in bed while our family room (aptly named) was full of family.
-It usually was full of family every weekend, including Thor and Gizmo; however, we did make the horses stay in the barn.
+It usually was full of family every weekend, including Thor, however, we did make the horses stay in the barn.
 Not wanting to be an outcast like the horses, I mustered enough strength to make it downstairs.
 I sat on the floor and slouched back against a chair.

 Thor sensed my illness.
 He came to my side to protect me.
 Thor was not content to just lie beside me, he insisted on having one paw across my legs and his head on my lap.
 He would not leave my side the remaining time he was there.
 I felt a special bond with Thor from that day forward.
 He didn’t cure me or save my life, but he wanted to.
 He tried.